kstacks26-dev/ks-pit-challenge/Prompt.md

 The generated output should include:

 * ProductService and ProductRepository Methods:
-    * updateProducts - accepts a list of products with their IDs and updated fields (name, price, category, available).
+    * updateProducts - accepts a list of products by ID and updated fields (name, price, category, available).
     * deleteProducts - accepts a list of product IDs to delete.

 * Validation:
     * Product IDs must already exist.
     * Price cannot be negative.
     * Category should be validated against a fixed/enumerated list (Electronics, Home Appliances, Apparel, Accessories, Home Decor, Office Supplies, Outdoor).
-        // Note this text is not part of prompt but a comment to indicate Category would ideally be its own managed Entity/Db Table/Data and validation would be done against the values in the Db, but I have refernced the above list for simplicity against the mock data as an example.
+        * NOTE: this text is not part of prompt but a comment to indicate Category would ideally be its own managed Entity/Db Table/Data and validation would be done against the values in the Db, but I have referenced the above mock data list for simplicity as an example.

 * Behavior:
     * Bulk update and delete should support both "all or nothing" and partial successes options.